-The department’s number one priority now and going forward is to prevent the spread of COVID-19 in South Australia.
+The department’s number one priority now and going forward is to prevent the spread of COVID-19 in all prisons across South Australia.

 DCS is taking all preventative steps necessary to ensure the health and safety of our prisons, while prioritising and protecting our prisoners and staff.

 DCS are continuing to work closely with SA Health and are utilising up to date and accurate advice from them around COVID-19.

 How is DCS preventing the spread of COVID-19 in our prisons?

 DCS has mapped out an escalated response plan to ensure the department takes every precaution to prevent the spread of COVID-19 in our prisons.